0xdea/frida-scripts/README.md

 # frida-scripts
-A collection of my Frida.re instrumentation scripts to facilitate reverse engineering of mobile Apps.
+A collection of my Frida.re instrumentation scripts to facilitate reverse engineering of mobile apps.

 ## iOS
 * **raptor_frida_ios_trace.js**.
 Full-featured ObjC and Module tracer for iOS.